repackel/repack/Table/readme.md

   baseConfig: {
-    size: '', // Size of the search box, the default value is `small` }, actionList:[], // Action button list, Optional
+    size: '', // Size of the search box, the default value is `small` },
+  tableProps: {
+    stripe: true,
+  }, // Pass the Table Attributes of element-ui into the component actionList:[], // Action button list, Optional
   actionAlign: "right", // Action button alignment, default `"right"` searchList:[], // Search list